 The Institution leases portions of certain buildings to others under arrangements that are classified as operating leases.
 The term of these two agreements does not exceed five years.
-Income under these agreements totaled \$325,573 and \$339,816 for the years ended December 31, 2022 and 2021, respectively.
-Operating leases are included in right of use assets and lease liabilities in the Institution's statement of financial position at December 31, 2022 and 2021.
+Annual rental income under these agreements is \$379,358 for the years ended December 31,2023 and 2022 respectively.
+Income under other operating agreements totaled \$ 104,498 and \$112,982 for the years ended December 31, 2023 and 2022, respectively.
+Operating leases are included in right of use assets and right of use lease liabilities in the Institution's statement of financial position at December 31, 2023 and 2022.